स स्तोम्यः

 abounding with horses, camels, likewise with cows and donkeys.
 Buildings

-scrappers she is adorned, and filled with them she is like Amaravati, the
+she is adorned, and filled with them she is like Amaravati, the capital of

 that Ayodhya is encompassed with Vedic scholars who always worship the ritual